snaaleeye/eng114_ansible/readme.md

 ## What are the key benefits of Ansible?

 - Agentless
-- YAML - English like
+- YAML - Python - English-like
 - Modular
 - Efficient
 - Features